talkon2000/u1-project-cd-collection/Readme.md

 For example, it might look like this:

-    Welcome to the CD Collection sorter!
+    Welcome to the Collection manager!
     What would you like to do?
     1) Sort your CD collection by year
+    2) Sort your Book collection by ID

 This can be used to great effect after you have completed the other challenges, like so:

     What would you like to do?
     1) Sort your CD collection by year
     2) Sort your CD collection by artist
+    3) Sort your Book collection by ID
-    3) Change your output type (console vs write to file)
+    4) Change your output type (console vs write to file)
-    4) Change your pagination preferences
+    5) Change your pagination preferences

 The way this menu looks and works is completely up to you.
 Again, there is no right way to do this, as long as it provides a good user experience, and is bug-free.